metabrainz/musicbrainz-survey/README.md

 ## SENSITIVE DATA

-Both the raw survey responses as well as all files containing "SENSITIVE" in their file name may contain unprocessed user data that is not intended for public release and are thus .gitignore'd.
+Both the raw survey responses as well as all files containing "SENSITIVE" in their file name may contain unprocessed user data not intended for public release and are thus .gitignore'd.

-Please make sure to not accidentally commit any of those files and to include "SENSITIVE" in the file name should you create other ones handling this kind of data.
+Please make sure to not accidentally commit any of those files and to include "SENSITIVE" in the file name should you create new ones containing this kind of data.

 The notebook file has also been stripped of all output using `nbstripoutput` but can replicate all other files using the raw survey data.